Myrsinoideae

 The one-seeded, indehiscent fruit is a thin-fleshed berry or drupe.

-North American species are the marlberry (Ardisia escalloniodes) and the Florida rapanea (Rapanea punctata).
+North American species are the marlberry (Ardisia escalloniodes) and the Florida rapanea (Myrsine cubana).

 Plants in the subfamily have few economic uses.
 A few genera, such as Ardisia, Cyclamen, Lysimachia, and Myrsine, are grown as ornamental plants, especially Ardisia crispa and Myrsine africana.
 One species, Ardisia japonica (Chinese: 紫金牛; pinyin: zǐjīn niú), is one of the 50 fundamental herbs in traditional Chinese medicine.

 In the APG III system and onwards, the Myrsinaceae were not recognized, but were sunk into Primulaceae, which in that system is circumscribed very broadly.